christophe-rd/wildchrokie/README.md

 # wildchrokie
-Repository related to the cross sections collected from the wildhellgarden in the spring of 2023.
+Repository related to the cross sections collected from the wildhellgarden (Harvard Forest) in the spring of 2023.